 You can’t visit New York City without going to at least one diner.
 Believe it or not, Diners cant be found in many places around the USA.

 So when you sit down at the diner, it’s important to know while diners serve dinner food, diners are best for breakfast and lunch foods!

 Another cool thing about dinners is that the menu is pretty customizable!
 You can switch from regular eggs to egg whites, change any of the fillings to your melted, the sides, or even cheese!

 However, they may charge additional for the substitutes, but at least you can get exactly what you want.

 And Diners are usually open 24/7 for those midnight snacks!

-I get you to want to look stylish while walking the streets of New York City, but this might be one of the more important travel tips.
-I urge you to wear comfortable shoes because you are going to be walking A LOT!
+I get you to want to look stylish while walking the streets of New York City, but this might be one of the more important New York tips.
+I urge you to wear comfortable walking shoes because you are going to be walking A LOT!

 If you want cuter shoes for photos, I’d suggest throwing them in your bag to change out!